prasannavl/icomponent/packages/icomponent/README.md

     // Called by attributeChangedCallback.
 Default action is to queue a
     // render.
     attributeChanged(name, oldVal, newVal) { this.queueRender(); }

+    // Called by the renderer just before each render. renderBegin() {}

+    // Called by the renderer immediately after each render. renderEnd() {}

     /// Lifecycle connections